 My wife enjoys going to the new Antiques and More shop that is close to Susie’s Farm House.
-If you turn around there and head back to Cape Carteret, you will pass the Fairway Restaurant on your right just after the intersection with Taylor Notion Road.
-Fairway has a very large menu for such a small place.
-It is very popular in the summer so go early.
-I enjoy their shrimp baskets, club sandwiches, and their pork supreme.
-Though my linked article is about their burger being great, I now prefer Andy’s burger to Fairway’s.
+If you turn around there and head back to Cape Carteret, you will pass the Angie’s Lighthouse Restaurant on your right just after the intersection with Taylor Notion Road.
+Angie’s is very popular for breakfast and dinner.

 The last road on your right going south on 58 after Fairway but before you get to the stop light in Cape Carteret is VFW Road.
 If you turn right there and follow a left a little ways down the road, it takes you to the Croatan Trails at Cedar Point.
 It is a great place for a hike especially in spring and fall.
 It is a fantastic place to take energetic dogs and children for a walk that will slow them down a little.